flant/shell-operator/examples/104-secret-copier/README.md

 ...
 ```

-Get secret from the new namespace to check it was created by your hook:
+Get the secret from the new namespace to verify it was created by your hook:

 ```
 kubectl get secret myregistrysecret -n foobar